SNodeC/snode.c/README.md

 #### Cross Compile SNode.C

-The last step is to
+In the last step, SNode.C is cross-compiled.

 ```sh
 cd <SDK_DIR>
 make package/snode.c/compile
 ```

-cross compiled SNode.C.

 The two steps, *Install Packages*, and *Cross Compile* (at most the last one) take some time as